Mortgage vs. HELOC

 Potential homebuyers in the Kitchener, Ontario area have a lot to look forward to in the coming year as far as house inventories and interest rates.
 It seems as though each month is showing more positive results than the previous month.
 What does this mean for Kitchener residents or those hoping to become residents?
-Read below and learn about the housing market in Kitchener, as well as the competitive interest rates now being offered.
+Read below and learn about the housing market in Kitchener, as well as the competitive mortgage interest rates now being offered.

 The housing market in the twin cities of Kitchener-Waterloo was exceptionally strong throughout 2013 due to both low interest rates and a solid economy.
 The home sales that showed a lot of growth were single-detached homes (both new and resale) in the range of $400,000.
 However, the biggest boom was in homes ranging from $500,000 to $750,000.
 REMAX indicated that this category had a 40% increase over the previous year and growth is expected to continue through 2014.
 The average income in this area is $92,000, which bodes well for the housing market.